Today’s post has math activities for kids using blocks shared by Faigie of EduArt 4 Kids.

 Enjoy.
 I hope these ideas help you come up with more of your own.

-For more learning with blocks [including math!], click the image below for Blocks of Fun with 40 block activities for kids!
+For more learning with blocks (including math!), try Blocks of Fun with 44 block activities for kids!